 “His father?”
 None of the kids ever challenged that.
 They always had trouble figuring out when I was making things up.
 They still do.

 But I did know Daddy King.
 He remained a loyal American Baptist all his life and attended many ABC biennial meetings when I was on the staff.
 One time I stood behind him in the J-K line at the registration tables and listened to a young African American woman on the other side of the table ask his name.

 “Martin Luther King Senior,” he said, carefully accentuating each syllable.

 “No,” she said nervously.
 “I really need to know your name.”

 I was standing behind him, looking at the back of his large gray head, so I couldn’t tell if he was smiling or not.
 But he did make it clear he was not teasing.

 “Young lady, I am Martin – Luther – King – Senior.
 And I am quite sure of it.”

 The chastened young woman handed him a registration card, and the great man wandered away.

 I was invited by an ABC colleague to have coffee with Daddy King during that meeting, and not long afterwards The American Baptist magazine interviewed him for an anniversary story honoring his son.
 He sat serenely at his desk and opened letters with a silver knife as he answered questions.
-His voice was so deep and cavernous that a staff writer and I debated whether it would be disrespectful to compare it to “pebbles falling on a tin roof.”
+His voice was so deep and cavernous that staff writer Victor Tupitza and I debated whether it would be disrespectful to compare it to “pebbles falling on a tin roof.”
 Instead, we reported that his voice was “deep.”